I read the emails at the break, and I know, I know, I'm not taking enough calls.

 And I guess that's true.

-There's a it's a it is a huge disconnect.
+It is a huge disconnect.

-Recently I had a bunch of golf buddies in town.
+Recently, I had a bunch of golf buddies in town.

 Here goes this audio problem again.